Tehachapi

 Other community touchpoints include the Tehachapi Symphony Orchestra, the Tehachapi Community Theater (performing at the restored downtown BeeKay Theater), a Fourth of July celebration, regular Coffee with the Mayor meetups, and seasonal events at the Tehachapi Depot Railroad Museum.

-Getting Around
+Schools, Services, and Getting Around

 Frequently Asked Questions About Tehachapi